Young-Yoon/cube3d/README.md

 * Answer: [339](sol.txt)

-## Approach
-1. Find all moves of blocks
-    1. Rotate each block: Symmetric group S4, Alternating group A4
-    2. Translate each rotated block
-2. Place blocks in order
-    * Depth-first search

-## Cube representation
-### Coordinate
+### Description
+* A cube consists of 27 voxels.
+Each voxel has three dimension.
 ```
 000 001 002  100 101 102  200 201 202
 010 011 012  110 111 112  210 211 212
 020 021 022  120 121 122  220 221 222
 ```

+* There are 7 building blocks: A ..
+G.
+Blocks have 4 voxels except that A has 3 voxels.

+## Approach
+1. Find all movable position of each block
+    1. Rotatation: Subgroup of symmetric group S4
+    2. Translation
+2. Place blocks in order
+    * Depth-first search

+## Rotation
-### Interchangeable position
+### Position Type
+Type is preserved by rotation
 * Vertex
 ```
 {000, 002, 020, 022, 200, 202, 220, 222}